VladimirB3/ms-project-3/README.md

 To set the environment variable you have to:

+•	Please add the provided env.py file to the root directory with necessary information for connection to the database.
 •	Check that env.py file exists in the root derictory with all the necessary invormation to connect to MONGODB inside Gitpod
-•	Check that the correct MONGO_URI was set as inside the environment variable in Heroku using Settings > Config Vars